LamininSolutions/mfsql-connector/source/introduction/purpose-and-scope/index.rst

 Your feedback on the use of the functionality and potential improvements are welcomed.

-.. _`MFSQL data exchange and reporting connector`:ref:`/mfsql-data-exchange-and-reporting-connector`
+.. _`MFSQL data exchange and reporting connector`: `./mfsql-data-exchange-and-reporting-connector`
 .. _`MFSQL Integration Connector`: /../mfsql-connector/mfsql-integration-connector/index
 .. _`MFSQL Database File Connector`: mfsql-database-file-connector